AdobeDocs/experience-manager-screens.en/help/user-guide/asset-level-scheduling.md

 Global Override for Universal Start Time is done by configuring the **Activation** tab while accessing properties of an asset.
 Follow the steps below to perform a Global Override for asset scheduling:

-1. Select any channel, then select **Edit** from the action bar so you can add or edit content in your channel.
+1. Click any channel, then click **Edit** from the action bar so you can add or edit content in your channel.

    ![screen_shot_2018-04-23at111422am](/help/user-guide/assets/asset-activation/asset-level1.png)

-1. Select **Edit**.
+1. Click **Edit**.
-1. In the channel editor, select an asset whose schedule you want to apply to it.
+1. In the channel editor, click an asset whose schedule you want to apply to it.

    ![screen_shot_2018-12-21at70550am](/help/user-guide/assets/asset-activation/Asset-level4.png)